List of Primeval characters: James Lester

 Little of Lester's background has been revealed, other than he has a family.
 While his exact role and position in the government is unclear, he has free run of Whitehall and command of intelligence and security forces.
 He has spent his entire career "planning for just about every crisis imaginable—up to and including alien invasion."
 He describes himself as "a trouble shooter without portfolio in the PM's office" and agreed with Cutter's assessment that he is a "government backed hatchet man."

 For most episodes he remains a sedentary leader and problem-solver; everyone has to go to him at Whitehall, and he operates through agents like Claudia and Captain Tom Ryan (Mark Wakeling).
-However this is apparently not due to any lack courage in the face of danger, he has no fear going out in the field and once met up with the team in order to confront Cutter personally and ensure the capture of Helen.
+However this is apparently not due to any lack of courage in the face of danger; he has no fear going out in the field and once met up with the team in order to confront Cutter personally and ensure the capture of Helen.
 During her later interrogation he is quite happy to use torture to gain information.

 While having an intense dislike of Cutter, and believing his team members (Connor in particular) to be annoying, he remains professional except for regular sarcastic comments.
 Later in the series his relationship with Cutter did reach a breaking point; he questions Cutter's role in his wife's escape and the reason for his pursuit and claims he causes more problems than he solves, which is, as usual, an accurate assessment.
 By the end of the first series, however, he was prepared to forgive and forget and put his neck on the line for the Professor and, when push came to shove, was prepared to actively join in the effort to find a Future Predator and the anomaly it came from.

 Lester's middle name is Peregrine, which he keeps a closely guarded secret.